 To help you understand which cocoa powder to pick, I like to talk about Evite’s cookie taste test.

-The blog author (there was no name cited) talks about an experiment where he/she served three different types of Toll House chocolate chip cookies:
+The blog author, Eva, talks about an experiment where she served three different types of Toll House chocolate chip cookies:

 - Homemade with high end ingredients (like real vanilla extract)

 - Homemade with cheap ingredients (like imitation vanilla extract)